Engineering Sciences

 Some higher education institutions require a pre-study internship of several weeks.
 Even when this is not compulsory, such an internship can help you personally to gain a more accurate impression of your future subject and potential career.
 However, if you don’t have the opportunity to do so, that’s not a problem either: Practical phases during your studies are actually an integral element of the curriculum at most higher education institutions.
 Further admission restrictions may apply, for example in the form of a numerus clausus (NC), i.e. a minimum grade, but these are usually not very high.
 It is also important to note that in some cases you must have completed a minimum requirement of ECTS credits in your Bachelor’s degree programme in order to be admitted to the Master’s programme.
 If you cannot prove that, you will have to take additional courses from the Bachelor’s degree programmes.

 The actual duration of your studies depends, among other things, on your personal speed of studying.
 However, there are so-called standard periods of study, which vary depending on the specific degree programme and higher education institution.
-For a Bachelor’s degree, you can generally expect seven semesters, for a Master’s degree three to four.
+For a Bachelor’s degree, you can generally expect six or seven semesters, for a Master’s degree three to four.
 These degree programmes lead to a Bachelor/Master of Engineering or Bachelor/Master of Science degree.
 Some higher education institutions also offer German Diplom programmes in vehicle and traffic engineering.
 For a Diplom, you should usually plan on eight semesters.

 Important to know: Even though there are usually no tuition fees at state higher education institutions, fees may be charged in certain cases, e.g. for a second degree or long-term students!